 - Lightweight and easy to use as a standalone device

 Improved Things About DJI OSMO POCKET

-- Feels unbalanced when shooting with smartphone attached, which makes the Mimo app of limited use
+- Feels unbalanced when shooting with a smartphone attached, which makes the Mimo app of limited use

-- Lack of built-in WiFi or Bluetooth to connect to app
+- Lack of built-in WiFi or Bluetooth to connect to the app

-- Removable cover for smartphone adapter is so small that it’s easy to misplace
+- The removable cover for the smartphone adapter is so small that it’s easy to misplace

 The DJI Osmo Pocket isn’t exactly a must-have gadget in most shooters’ professional kits, but it does a surprisingly good job of capturing quality, stabilized video footage for its tiny size.